 Abstract

-Methods: The risk of uncertainty in the output of the research and development process and the demand function dependent on the level of product technology are considered in the model.
-The model is developed under the asymmetric structure of power in the chain by considering various cooperation contracts including research and development cost sharing, production cost sharing, and revenue sharing.
-Each of the scenarios of this problem is presented as a non-linear two-level programming model.
-The two-level mathematical model was created with the Nash bargaining game approach and the simulation method was used in its optimization.
+Methods: The model considers the risk of uncertainty in R&D output and a demand function dependent on product technology level.
+Developed under an asymmetric power structure, the model incorporates various cooperation contracts, including R&D cost sharing, production cost sharing, and revenue sharing.
+Each scenario is presented as a nonlinear two-level programming model, created using the Nash bargaining game approach and optimized through simulation.

-Conclusions: Due to the significant costs of research and development and production in complex products, paying attention to these costs in supply chain cooperation contracts and sharing them between the influential factors in the supply chain can lead to an increase in the performance of the supply chain.
-The bargaining power between the buyer and the seller in this type of chain can affect the type of contract.
-Considering the unknown nature of information for the supply chain parties, more models can be developed.
+Conclusions: Considering the significant costs of R&D and production in complex products, addressing these costs in supply chain cooperation contracts and sharing them among influential factors can enhance supply chain performance.
+The bargaining power between buyers and sellers affects the type of contract.
+Given the unknown nature of information for supply chain parties, further models can be developed.

 Keywords